Francois-Coleongco/Steganography_Suite/README.md

 First I made the encoding and decoding CLI.
 This was in the `original` folder.
 Here I took an ascii message and sequentially stored it's bits into the LSB (least significant bit) of every alpha channel byte (the one that controls opacity of a pixel).
 I had  the message length encoded into the last 32 pixels of the image.

-Next I added encryption to the CLI via  the AES-GCM 256 bit algorithm provided by the rust crate aes-gcm.
+Next I added encryption to the CLI via  the AES-GCM 256 bit algorithm provided by the rust crate aes

+-gcm.
 Lovely lovely crate hehe

 Then it was finally time to slap on a GUI because it didn't feel as intuitive for me to use during testing lol